H4zelcord/MyScoreArena/README.md

 # MyScoreArena Project

-This project interacts with the **API-Football API** (provided by [API-Sports](https://api-sports.io/)) to retrieve and display football-related data such as fixtures, standings, team information, and match details.
+This project is a standalone work of Alejandro Bernal Suárez, it interacts with the **API-Football API** (provided by [API-Sports](https://api-sports.io/)) to retrieve and display football-related data such as fixtures, standings and match details.
 The project is built using PHP and is designed to work within the limitations of the API's free plan.

 ---